okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-with-entitlements/main/index.md

 ### User operations

 Create, update, and import user operations are handled using [SCIM User operations](/docs/reference/scim/scim-20/#scim-user-operations).
-The user object should include any Entitlements, Roles, and custom user schema extensions that your app requires.
+The user object should include any entitlements, roles, and custom user schema extensions that your app requires.
 See [User with entitlements and roles](#user-with-entitlements-and-roles) for an example.

 ### Endpoints for user schema discovery